UACES Facebook Arkansas SNAP-Ed Programs - Supplemental Nutrition Assistance Program - Education (SNAP-Ed)

 Nutrition and physical activity can improve your well-being.

-The typical Arkansas diet is high in fat and low in fruits, vegetables, and whole-grains.
-Poor diet in conjunction with too little physical activity can contribute to the development of serious health problems.
+The typical Arkansas diet is high in fat and low in fruits, vegetables, and whole grains.
+Poor diet and too little physical activity can contribute to the development of serious health problems.

-Fortunately, the Arkansas SNAP-Ed program is available to help consumers make better choices about what to eat in order to stay active and live better.
+Fortunately, the Arkansas SNAP-Ed program helps consumers make better choices about food to live healthier.

 Stacked text reading Arkansas, then SNAP-Ed, then Smart Nutrition – Active People Education with red apple behind right-side of text